hjespers/teslams/README.md

 #Tesla Model S REST API

-An implementation is Node.js of the interface documented at:
+An implementation in Node.js of the interface documented at:

 http://docs.timdorr.apiary.io/